Join TTI Experiences on an extraordinary adventure to Northern Mongolia!

 Away from the capital, you’ll understand why the locals lovingly call their country the “land of the eternal blue sky”.
 Mongolia’s unique beauty promises breathtaking sights at every turn, with rugged mountains, sparkling lakes, and lush plains.
 Not only is the scenery picture-perfect, the animals are extremely photogenic too!

-So escape the big city hustle and venture into the epic Mongolian outdoors with this 11-day itinerary to exotic Mongolia!
+So escape the city hustle and venture into the epic Mongolian outdoors with this 12-day itinerary to exotic Mongolia!

 Day 1: Explore Mongolia’s Capital, Ulaanbaatar

-The adventure begins upon touching down at Chinggis Khaan International Airport, named after the fearsome Genghis Khan, leader of the largest empire in history.
+The adventure begins upon touch down at Chinggis Khaan International Airport, named after the fearsome Genghis Khan, leader of the largest empire in history.